I joined a group of others last weekend to crew a flotilla of six sailboats navigating the waters of … Continue reading

 Once around The Mountain

-Those of us living in the Puget Sound region have a ready view of the most topographically prominent mountain in the … Continue reading
+Those of us living in the Puget Sound region have a ready view of the most topographically prominent … Continue reading

 Wet?
 Yes.
 Cold?
 Somewhat.

-The weather the past several days has been amongst the coldest in the region for a couple of years, and each day the yellow … Continue reading
+The weather the past several days has been amongst the coldest in the region for a couple of years … Continue reading

 Hyder, Alaska

 Being a curious great ape in the land of Manifest Destiny makes the planning of road trips a joy.
-Names such as Big Sky … Continue reading
+Continue reading

 A sunny day and some free time